clayne/Combat-Pathing-Revolution-NG/README.md

 ```
 ## Using Cmake (cmake-gui)
 Now open Cmake (cmake-gui) application.
-- In `where is the source code : ` , open the project directory (or) in this case the `CombatPathingRevolution` directory
+- In `where is the source code : ` , open the project directory (or) in this case the `Combat-Pathing-Revolution-NG` directory
 - In `Where to build the binaries : ` , open the project directory and create a new folder called `build` directory.
 Select the `build` directory
 - Select either `Debug` or `Release` in the `Preset : ` tab
 - Click `Configure` and select either `Ninja` or `Ninja Multi-Config` as Generator